 When it comes to raising a family, many of the actions that parents take can be scrutinized heavily.
-For one parent, a particular parenting act may seem second nature or incredibly normal while for another parent the same act may seem quite the opposite.
-On the other hand, there is behavior that is viewed as being wrong no matter the parent or context.
+For one parent, a particular parenting act may seem second nature or incredibly normal, while the same act may seem quite the opposite for another parent.
+On the other hand, the behavior is viewed as wrong, no matter the parent or context.
 In Texas, Child Protective Services (CPS) was created to protect children from the type of behavior exhibited by a parent or another caregiver that qualifies as either neglectful or abusive.
-For the most part, it is fair to say that CPS does exceptional work in difficult circumstances for the most vulnerable members of our society.
+For the most part, it is fair to say that CPS does exceptional work in difficult circumstances for our society's most vulnerable members.

 Unfortunately, there are instances where CPS may not make the best determination of what is and what is not questionable behavior on the part of a parent or caregiver.
-Even though CPS may act with the best interest of children in mind, decisions made by this agency can remove children from their families, cause turmoil in the home, and ultimately involve the courts of this state to play referee in the proceedings.
-CPS serves a purpose in Texas but it is possible for a lack of information, a misunderstanding or other error could lead to your child or a child you care about being taken into CPS care and away from your family.
+Even though CPS may act with the best interest of children in mind, this agency's decisions can remove children from their families, cause turmoil in the home, and ultimately involve the courts of this state to play referee in the proceedings.
+CPS serves a purpose in Texas, but it is possible for lack of information, a misunderstanding or other error could lead to your child or a child you care about being taken into CPS care and away from your family.

-The attorneys at The Law Office of Bryan Fagan are well equipped to handle CPS defense cases.
-The ability to balance the emotions and interests of clients while doing thorough legal work, is an area that our firm excels in.
-We will work, not only with our clients in our CPS cases, but with opposing counsel, CPS case workers, and the other parties involved.
+The attorneys at The Law Office of Bryan Fagan, PLLC, is well equipped to handle CPS defense cases.
+The ability to balance clients' emotions and interests while doing thorough legal work is an area that our firm excels in.
+We will work, not only with our clients in our CPS cases, but with opposing counsel, CPS caseworkers, and the other parties involved.

 Other Articles you may be interested in: